duneroadrunner/SaferCPlusPlus/README.md

 Registered pointers come in two flavors - [`TRegisteredPointer<>`](#tregisteredpointer) and [`TRelaxedRegisteredPointer<>`](#trelaxedregisteredpointer).
 They are both very similar. `TRegisteredPointer<>` emphasizes speed and safety a bit more, while `TRelaxedRegisteredPointer<>` emphasizes compatibility and flexibility a bit more.
 If you want to undertake the task of en masse replacement of native pointers in legacy code, or need to interact with legacy native pointer interfaces, `TRelaxedRegisteredPointer<>` may be more convenient.

 Note that these registered pointers cannot target types that cannot act as base classes.
 The primitive types like int, bool, etc. [cannot act as base classes](#compatibility-considerations).
-Fortunately, the library provides safer [substitutes](#primitives) for int, bool and size_t that can act as base classes.
+Fortunately, the library provides safer [substitutes](#primitives) for `int`, `bool` and `size_t` that can act as base classes.
 Also note that these registered pointers are not thread safe.
 When you need to share objects between asynchronous threads, you can use the [safe sharing data types](#asynchronously-shared-objects) in this library.
 For more information on how to use the safe smart pointers in this library for maximum memory safety, see [this article](http://www.codeproject.com/Articles/1093894/How-To-Safely-Pass-Parameters-By-Reference-in-Cplu).

 Although registered pointers are more general and flexible, it's expected that [scope pointers](#scope-pointers) will actually be more commonly used.
 At least in cases where performance is important.
 While more restricted than registered pointers, by default they have no run-time overhead.